 Zemeckis contextualizes that primary narrative with bygone glimpses of the spot: T-Rexes chasing each other on the eve of extinction; the dawn of the ice age; a Native American man bestowing his love with a necklace; Ben Franklin’s illegitimate son William (Daniel Betts) complaining about his famous dad during carriage rides; a budding 1920s aviator (Gwilym Lee) and his wife (Michelle Dockery); and a 1940s inventor of the La-Z-Boy recliner (David Fynn) and his pin-up spouse (Ophelia Lovibond).

 Between these threads and its main plot, Here imagines that this tiny area—and, chiefly, the two-story house eventually built upon it—has seen everything there is to see.
-It’s a cute notion, albeit one that quickly feels contrived, thanks to characterizations and episodes that are so sketchy, they resemble clichés on a checklist.
+It’s a cute notion, albeit one that quickly feels contrived, thanks to characterizations and episodes that are so sketchy they resemble clichés on a checklist.

 Over the course of its 104 minutes, Here depicts the Young’s residence as a stage for love and death, marriages and funerals, sex and fights, get-togethers and holidays (Halloween, Thanksgiving, Christmas, and the Fourth of July!), successes and failures, happiness and sadness, hope and despondency, and togetherness and alienation.

-Zemeckis’ apparent intention is to present the multifaceted range of ups and downs that take place in every home (and every patch of land) in the world, all of which are at once universal and highly distinct.
+Zemeckis’ apparent intention is to present the whole range of ups and downs that take place in every home (and every patch of land) in the world, all of which are at once universal and highly distinctive.
 If that idea is nice in concept, however, it’s leaden in execution; Zemeckis’ myriad snapshots of the past, present, and future are both dramatically hackneyed and chockablock with truisms.
 Moreover, he tethers the film’s diverse subjects and eras—including a Black family who move in after the Youngs have departed—via echoes and repetitions that are clunky and mundane.

 If you can think of something happening to an all-American family, it’s stuffed into Here, from alcoholism, infidelity and infirmity to bitterness, regret, anger, longing, and wistfulness over the path not taken and the fleeting nature of existence.
 Seeking comprehensiveness, the film renders its incidents in two dimensions, making them corny.
-Talk about WWII, a clip of the Beatles on The Ed Sullivan Show, and ’80s gymnastics leotards are some of the flourishes designed to target one’s nostalgia (aided by Alan Silvestri’s insistently mawkish score).
+Talk about World War II, a clip of the Beatles on The Ed Sullivan Show, and ’80s gymnastics leotards are some of the flourishes designed to target one’s nostalgia (aided by Alan Silvestri’s insistently mawkish score).
 But Zemeckis can’t make them come alive; they’re just conspicuous markers rather than lived-in details, and they undercut rather than bolster the period-specific atmospheres.

 Worst of all, though, are the countless computer-generated tricks employed by Zemeckis to realize this saga, the most glaring of which are de-aging effects that make Hanks and Wright look like their younger—and, ultimately, older—selves.
 Whether at a distance or in close-up, their visages appear distractingly unreal, and merely compound the inauthenticity of their characters, who never resonate as anything more than stick figures conceived in stereotypical terms.